 A single view cell is shown below.
-Each view cell contains a video stream display area, information, and functional buttons.
+Each view cell contains a video stream display area, an information bar, and functional buttons at the bottom.
 A view cell is displayed in Normal, Focused, or Maximized mode.

 - 1. A single click selects a view cell from the View Cell panel, enables its function buttons, and turn it into the Focused mode. - 2.
-A double-click maximizes the size of the view cell to the full of the panel. - 3.
-The 2nd double-click shrinks the maximized view back into the focused mode.
+The 2nd click maximizes the size of the view cell to the full of the panel. - 3.
+The 3rd click shrinks the maximized view back into the focused mode.